space-wizards/docs/src/en/space-station-14/user-interface/proposals/pda-cartridges/voting-cartridges.md

 The democracy+ cartridge is much like the democracy cartridge.
 It differs in that it has the ability to create new referenda.
 Though a cartridge may exist for adding this software to your PDA, it should be unavailable by normal means.
 Instead, democracy+ is loaded by default on all Head PDAs.
 This adds some more interesting reasons to steal a PDA, and also adds some extra agency to command members.
 There should be a character limit on the text of the referendum, intended to force them to be short and to the point.
 When a referndum is made, it should include the name on the ID loaded in the PDA.
 It does not however require any particular access to do so.
-It should fail to create a referendum without an ID and alter the player to this.
+It should fail to create a referendum without an ID and alert the player to this.
 There should be a hefty per-PDA or cartridge cooldown on creating referendums, but no such restriction on voting on open referendums in the case more than one is active at the same time.
 This is to prevent spamming the feature and diluting its utility.
 Once referendums are created they should not be able to be changed or canceled.